How to Reset SMC, NVRAM/PRAM for M1 Powered MacBook?

 - To reset NVRAM/PRAM on an intel-powered Mac, shut down your computer.
 After that, turn on your Mac and immediately press and hold Option, Command, P, and R keys at once.
 Release all the four keys after about 20 seconds during which your Mac will restart.

-Now, that brings us to the important question as to why Apple does not let you reset NVRAM or PRAM on M1 powered MacBook?
+Now, that brings us to the important question as to why Apple does not let you reset NVRAM or reset PRAM on MacBook M1.
 Well, Apple claims that the M1 chip is more than capable to handle the issues that entail PRAM.
 Even though M1 is still too new for a full-on review, it has the crux to deliver a better performance than Intel.
 As per the reports, whenever you shut down your MacBook (not a rerestart), the M1 chip automatically detects if anything is wrong with the PRAM and resets it.
 This has not been tested properly but if this is how it works, all it needs for you to do is to shut down your MacBook, wait for a few seconds and then start it again to fix most of the common problems which earlier required resetting of NVAM or PRAM.

 There are a couple of reasons why Apple M1 is far more efficient in terms of dealing with issues.
 First and foremost, Apple has absolute control over software and hardware.
 As a result, the tech giant can deeply integrate the chip with the hardware which is not possible with Intel.
 This system-level integration has a major role to play in enhancing the proficiency of the M1 Macs.